A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Discussion

 \subsubsection{Limitations of reduced model for power and momentum losses}

 Although the experimental model provides estimates in quantitative agreement with SOLPS-ITER, there are a number of limitations. \\

 First, the transport time of the molecules or effective transport velocity must be estimated, which cannot be accurately measured.
-However, it is not expected that this effective transport time changes significantly downstream of the ionisation front and, therefore, it would not impact the trend of the power loss estimates obtained.
+However, it is not expected that this effective transport time changes significantly within the region downstream of the ionisation front and, therefore, it would not impact the trend of the power loss estimates obtained.
 Secondly, a constant molecular density is assumed in the neutral cloud based on neutral pressure measurements that are significantly away from the divertor plasma, which is not true.
 The plasma density is also assumed constant whereas, ideally, a measurement is needed.
 Thirdly, the neutral cloud is approximated as a box downstream the ionisation front.
 Although the neutral cloud is mostly concentrated downstream of the ionisation front, it also forms around the divertor plasma in these relatively low density/power (and thus large $\mathrm{D}_2$ mean-free-path) plasmas, as can be evidenced from $\mathrm{D}_2$ Fulcher emission occurring throughout the divertor leg, and not just at the target, in attached conditions.
 The above model may thus underestimate the impact of plasma-molecule collisions in attached conditions and is expected to become more accurate in more strongly detached conditions.
 Although the neutral buffer description could be made more accurate, this partially defeats the purpose of the reduced model: to provide an intuitive picture of the impact of plasma-molecular interactions, together with quantitative estimates. \\

-An additional further limitation of the volumetric momentum loss estimates is that it relies on a calibration from SOLPS-ITER to convert power losses into momentum losses.
-Further work and model expansion could remove the need for using such a calibration in the future by deriving this relationship between energy and momentum transfer using first principles.
+An additional further limitation of the volumetric momentum loss estimates is that it relies on a calibration from a set of SOLPS-ITER simulations (with the same power input and geometry) to convert power losses into momentum losses.
+Further work and model expansion could remove the need for using such a calibration in the future by deriving this relationship between energy and momentum transfer using first principles.\\

+The model would also benefit by being made more predictive.
+The effect of poloidal flux expansion on power and momentum losses is clearly important, but the current interpretive model does not allow a direct comparison between $w$ and these losses (since there is an interdependency between $w$ and the rotational temperature achieved).
+The model also currently has no upper bound for the total power or momentum loss.